 You must also notify APHA, within one month, if you stop keeping cattle.

 Cattle need to be identified for traceability, in order to:

 All cattle born since 1 January 1998 must be identified with a pair of Defra-approved ear tags and it is a requirement that all such cattle display at least one primary tag, plus either a second primary tag or a secondary tag in the other ear (double tagging).

 The 'primary' tag may be inserted in either ear but must:

 The 'secondary' tag may be of a range of approved materials and models including metal, plastic 'button' type, and other plastic types.
 It must contain the same information as the primary tag, but may also contain management information.
-The secondary tag must be in a different ear from the primary tag.
+The secondary tag must be in a different ear to the primary tag.

 Since 1 April 1998 only yellow primary tags have been produced.
 All newborn animals must be identified by these yellow primary tags and a secondary tag as described earlier.

-EU regulations also allow the option of including a barcode on an official tag, and in some EU states it is compulsory.
-However, Great Britain chose not to introduce it, so there is no requirement for cattle born in Great Britain to be identified with eartags bearing a barcode.
-This includes animals going for export.
+EU regulations also allow the option of including a barcode on an official tag, and in some EU Member States it is compulsory.
+However, Great Britain chose not to introduce it, so there is no requirement for cattle born in Great Britain to be identified with ear tags bearing a barcode, including animals going for export.
 It is entirely up to the importer and exporter to decide, through commercial arrangements, whether or not this is necessary.